 Each biostatistician and data analyst has a Microsoft Windows-based desktop or laptop with a Windows 7 processor, 64-bit OS.
 Biometrics has five Linux servers running CentOS Linux 6.0 operating system and a SAS Tape Library for routine backups that can store up to 72 TB of data.

-The UNIX workstations are located at CINJ and are connected to the university network so that authorized users can access them via the Internet.
-There is full backup daily and monthly, with incremental backups daily and each weekend.
-The monthly backup tapes are secured and locked off site.
-The combination of server-client and cluster computing approaches assures flexibility and cost-effectiveness for using commercial software for analyses and for implementing locally developed applications.
+The workstations are located at Rutgers Cancer Institute and are connected to the university network so that authorized users can access them via the Internet.
+There is full backup daily and monthly with incremental backups daily and each weekend; monthly backup tapes are secured off-site.
+The combination of server-client and cluster computing assures flexibility and cost-effectiveness for using commercial software for analyses and implementing locally developed applications.
 This hardware structure is capable of processing and manipulating large data sets and performing computing-intensive data analyses and simulations.
 It is particularly cost-effective for performing large-scale data management and complex exploratory research in bioinformatics.

 Statistical and numerical analysis software packages and compilers include SAS, R, C++, and FORTRAN.
 The Biometrics faculty and staff develop their own computer programs using SAS and/or R when necessary.
 The statistical designs of Phase I and Phase II studies based on the methodology described by Drs.
 Lin and Shih have been implemented by SAS, R or FORTRAN.